 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 The Deceptive Forest (here, next to this marker); Smoke, Coke, Coal, and Kaymoor (a few steps from this marker); New River Gorge Scenic Drives (a few steps from this marker); Trail to Bridge Overlook (within shouting distance of this marker); The Bridge (within shouting distance of this marker); New River Gorge National River (within shouting distance of this marker); Townsend's Ferry (approx. 0.3 miles away); Fayetteville Town Park (approx. 1.4 miles away).
 Touch for a list and map of all markers in Lansing.

 Categories. • Natural Features •

 Credits.
 This page was last revised on November 28, 2016.
 This page originally submitted on November 26, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 137 times since then.
+This page has been viewed 170 times since then and 2 times this year.
 Photos: 1, 2, 3, 4. submitted on November 26, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.